Sebagabones/reallymahoosivelygay/README.md

-# mahoosivelygayblog
-My attempt at using nextjs - I would much rather use something else, but I probably should be able to say I have used nextjs before lmao
+My attempt at create a blog and using a framework - I am using astro for this